EvilPatrick06/Programming-Class-Project/Documentation/README.md

 Tres is a card game where players compete to be the first to play all their cards by matching either colors or numbers.
 The game draws inspiration from Uno, but introduces a new mechanic: when a player reaches exactly three cards, a punishment round is triggered.
 This replaces Uno's "call Uno" rule.

+### Tres Basic Rules

+    - Match cards by either color or number.
+    - Be the first to play all your cards to win.
+    - Skip Card: Play a skip card to skip the next player's turn.
+    - Wild Card: Play a wild card to change the current color to any color of your choice.
+    - +2 Card: Play a +2 card to force the next player to draw two cards.
+    - +4 Card: Play a +4 card to force the next player to draw four cards.
+    Also change the current color to a color of your choice.
+    - Reverse Card: Play a reverse card to change the order of play.
+    - You may stack +2 and +4 cards, has to be with the same type of card.
+    - When you have exactly 3 cards, the punishment mechanic activates.

 ### Punishment Mechanic

 When a player has exactly 3 cards, they can initiate a punishment round: